 Trademarks mostly serve as a way to protect logos and brands from having their company images stolen by another company.
 This also makes it illegal for another company to have an image or name that is too similar to the trademarked one.
 Trademarks require companies or individuals to file an application that goes through an approval process.

 Copyrights are in effect the moment an author or artist creates a work, such as a writing, drawing, or something else.
 One can also file an application to register their work federally.
+If you don’t copyright your work, it is very hard to prove that it is your IP.
+This is especially true in the digital age where everything can be easily copied, pasted, edited, or plagiarized.

 Patents work to protect inventions, ideas, or processes, and a person who creates these works must file a patent application.
 This allows the government to check to see if such a work has already been patented, and they are valid for at least 17 years.
+Getting a patent can be a lengthy, complex, and expensive process for most people and companies.
+It helps to have experts on your side if it is actually worth the costs and efforts to get patents.

 Finally, trade secrets are just as mysterious as they sound.
 They consist of private information that helps an individual have an advantage over the competition.
 This is a less common form of intellectual property, but it has served important purposes for many individuals and companies over the years.